sunface/rust-by-practice/src/crate-module/crate.md

 ```

 Yep, as you can see, the above package structure is very standard and is widely used in many Rust projects.

+> You can find the solutions [here](https://github.com/sunface/rust-by-practice) (under the solutions path), but only use it when you need it :)